create3000/x_ite/docs/_posts/components/RigidBodyPhysics/RigidBody.md

 ### SFBool [in, out] **useGlobalGravity** TRUE

-UseGlobalGravity indicates whether this particular body is influenced by parent RigidBodyCollection's gravity setting.
+*useGlobalGravity* indicates whether this particular body is influenced by parent RigidBodyCollection's gravity setting.

 #### Hint